 Frostbit the air in the early morning sunlight, yet the grass on the open field before them was still green.
 They were at a standstill.
 On one side, a small rundown village, full of farmers and pregnant wives.
 On the other, an elite army of Heliki soldiers.
 One female stood in front of the trembling farmers desperately clutching their pitchforks and rusted blades.
-She was dressed for battle, leathers she wore old but still fit, dirty blonde hair tied back in a tight braid, the sword by her side pristine and as sharp as it would get.
+She was dressed for battle, the leathers she wore old, but still fit.
+Her dirty blonde hair was tied back in a tight braid, the sword by her side pristine and as sharp as it would get.
 She knew one day they would find her.
 Her aunt’s dreams of never being found were just that.
 Dreams.

 Her golden eyes followed the commander’s movement as he walked in front of his troops, speaking to them in words that she could not hear.
 The man was hardly more than a boy; he couldn’t be more than 18 years old.
 Amira wondered just how little the royal family thought of them, sending a boy to dispatch them.
 No matter, this would be over soon.

 She had begged the villagers to run, her family and friends who had generously taken her in and hidden her for the past nine years.
 They refused, and now stood here lined up like lambs ready for the slaughter.
 Amira hated it.
 At least she stood a chance against the supernatural warriors.
 These humans did not.